jessestimpson/stimpson-io/priv/posts/2025/05-19-testing-impl-details-can-make-refactoring-easier-sometimes.md

 ## Conclusion

-Remember that simply unit testing the inputs and outputs of a pure function is the gold standard.
-You should only resort to other techniques when you have no other options.
-Once you identify an important low-level operation that is implicitly part of your API contract, give the `:trace` module a try.
-Used sparingly, it can be a powerful tool to make your application more robust, and will serve you well especially during a refactor.
+I always try to remember that simply unit testing the inputs and outputs of a pure function is the gold standard in my projects.
+I only resort to other techniques when I'm willing to accept the tradeoffs.
+Once I identify an important low-level operation that is implicitly part of an API contract, I like using the `:trace` module.
+Used sparingly, it can be a powerful tool to make a library more robust, and specifically has saved me during several refactors.

 ## Appendix - alternative approaches